Why Family Photo Sessions are Ideal for Shy Kids

 I know that you want that nice portrait of each of your children.
 Just like we can capture a portrait of your baby who may not be able to sit on his own yet, in your arms, I can capture your daughter as she is in your arms.
 During this session, this girl’s dad set her on his shoulders as he was throwing rocks in the river.
 However, you would never know from these images that he’s holding onto her legs and bouncing her up and down making her smile.

-Neyssa Lee Photography, Snoqualmie Family Photographer, Family Photos for Shy Kids, Portrait of a shy girl
+Neyssa Lee Photography, Snoqualmie Family Photographer, Family Photos for Shy Kids, Photo of mom with kids, big sister kissing baby brother

 In the end, how the session goes is in your hands.